caido/documentation/src/concepts/nodes.md

 <img alt="Workflow Connections" src="/_images/node_connect.png" center/>

 1. The down arrow within a circle icon represents a Node's `socket`.
-2. Click and drag a bottom socket to the top socket of the next Node in the flow to create a `Connection`.
+2. Click and drag a bottom socket to the top socket of the next/a subsequent Node in the flow to create a `Connection`.

 ## Node Alias

 ---

 A Node's `Alias` is an arbitrarily set identifier used to uniquely reference the associated Node within a Workflow.

+Aliases can consist of lowercase letters, hyphens, underscores and numbers.

 > _NOTE: This differs from a Node's Name which simply serves cosmetic purposes to assist in the visual representation._